Gokulam Kerala FC: Stadiums

 EMS Stadium, located in the heart of Calicut, is used as home ground of Gokulam Kerala.
 West stand is the largest block that can accommodate most spectators, while the capacity of the stadium is limited to 50,000.

 The club also used Kottappadi Stadium in Malappuram for training purposes.
 Malappuram District Sports Complex Stadium previously served as club's home venue for matches of Kerala Premier League.
 In May 2023, Kozhikode Municipal Corporation decided not to renew the contract for matches at the EMS Stadium.

 Supporters

-Kerala is a state known for its passionate football fans.
-Football in Northern Kerala (known as Malabar Coastal Region) has arguably one of the most passionate fanbase in the state.
-"GKFC Battalia" is one of the largest supporters' group of Gokulam Kerala FC.
-Another noted supporters' group of the club named "GKFC Ultras" is also in existence.
+Kerala is a state known for its football fans.
+Football in Northern Kerala (known as Malabar Coastal Region) has been described as having one of the most passionate fanbase in the state.
+GKFC Battalia is one of the supporters' group of Gokulam Kerala FC.
+Another noted supporters' group of the club named GKFC Ultras is also in existence.